 What To Include On Wedding Invitations

-A wedding invitation gives your guests a taste of what’s to come on your wedding day.
+What you include on your wedding invitations gives your guests a taste of what’s to come on your wedding day.

 You have picked your wedding date and venue, congratulations.